Astronomy & Astrophysics

 |Hispanic or Latino||20|

-Astronomy appeals to people across the globe.
+Students from other countries are interested in Astronomy, too.
 About 22.7% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea